1996 California Proposition 209: Text

+Failed attempts to repeal

 Senate Bill 185

 On September 1, 2011, SB 185 passed both chambers of the California State Legislature, but was vetoed by Governor Jerry Brown.
 SB 185 would have countered Proposition 209 and authorized the University of California and the California State University to consider race, gender, ethnicity, and national origin, along with other relevant factors, in undergraduate and graduate admissions, to the maximum extent permitted by the 14th Amendment to the United States Constitution, Section 31 of Article I of the California Constitution, and relevant case law.
 SB 185 was strongly supported by the University of California Students Association.

 Senate Constitutional Amendment No. 5

 On December 3, 2012, California State Senator Edward Hernandez introduced California Senate Constitutional Amendment No.5 (SCA-5) in the State Senate.
 This initiative proposed an amendment to the state constitution to remove provisions of California Proposition 209 related to public post-secondary education, to permit state universities to consider applicants' race, gender, color, ethnicity, or national origin in admission decisions.
 If passed by both the State Senate and State Assembly, SCA-5 would have been presented to California voters in the November 2014 election.
 SCA-5 was passed by the California State Senate on January 30, 2014.
 On February 24, 2014, Gene D. Block, chancellor of UCLA, sent an open letter to all students and faculty expressing his strong opposition to Proposition 209.
 Following resistance from various citizen groups, including Asian American groups, Senator Hernandez withdrew his measure from consideration.